kheiakiyama/iot-button-metrics/README.md

 # iot-button-metrics
 iot-button-metrics is used for collecting metrics of toilet

-Output csv metrics like below.
+Output csv metrics to s3 bucket like below.

 ```
 "2018/07/28 12:12:30",0